RePod/DivaAPworld/docs/setup_en.md

    - See below for locating `DivaMegaMix.exe`
 2. Install the Archipelago Mod listed under [Requirements.](#requirements)
 3. Start the **Mega Mix Client** from the Archipelago Launcher
-4. You will be prompted to select `DivaMegaMix.exe`:
+4. You may be prompted to select `DivaMegaMix.exe`: (if not prompted, skip this)
    - Right-click the game entry in Steam, **Manage > Browse local files**
    - `DivaMegaMix.exe` (extension may be hidden) is what you will need to navigate to and select
    - You may be able to ***Ctrl+C*** the game EXE and paste its path into the original prompt's text input